Home > Webinar > How to Prevent your Construction Projects from going Bad

 To keep one’s project pointed towards success, one must have to identify key elements of the Construction Process.
 This topic focuses on those actions that keep your project pointed toward success.
 Steps that can and should be taken to help anticipate, identify, and manage the problems inherent in the construction process will be rightly addressed in the session.

-Join this session by expert speaker Bill Haydt, where he will explain the aspects of construction that can often lead to a bad project and of the fundamentals necessary to implement a successful project.
+Join this session by expert speaker Bill Haydt, where he will explain the aspects of construction that can often lead to a bad project and the fundamentals necessary to implement a successful project.

 Plan for Success- A Matter of Perspective